14 Days | May 2025 bookings open. $AUD8771 aprox pp, joining and concluding in Osaka.

 - Comprehensive Trip Dossier.

 Arrive at your respective time and transfer to our accommodation for tonight.
+Options for transferring from the airport will be provided.
 This is a meet-up day and there are no planned activities.

 Our first Saori no Mori Weaving Workshop takes place today, followed by Iga Braiding demonstration, along with dyed Shibori art.
 Continue to our first authentic small, “off the beaten path” Japanese village.
 This town offers a rare opportunity to see, and be part of, a traditional way of life that has changed little over many years.
 Overnight at an onsen, a Japanese style hot spring bath and hotel.